 Hope Soldiers was formed during the process of organizing this event.
 Lindsey worked with the PTA of the high school to bring this event to life, and it was recommended to her by one of the members to pursue becoming a nonprofit organization.
 Hope Soldiers was founded on December 6th, 2013.

 The first Hope Soldiers event, called Restoring Hope, was set for January 28th, 2014.
 The first publication on Hope Soldiers came out in the Everett Herald on the 27th (click to view article: Everett Herald).
 Lindsey had reached out to motivational speaker and former NFL wide receiver, Trent Shelton, to ask if he would be willing to speak at the event.
 He agreed, and traveled from Fort Worth, Texas to offer some words of wisdom and encouragement.
 185 people attended this event.
 Two people shared stories of losing loved ones to addiction, Superior Court Judge Bruce Weiss and Commander Pat Slack spoke, and Lindsey shared her testimony.
 Trent Shelton stated during his speech that, initially, it was difficult for him to speak after learning about the devastation of addiction.
 His message of hope tied directly in with the mission at hand; to bring awareness, restore hope, and call the community to action to help love people back to life.
 The event was extremely well received.
-So well, that in fact, Hope Soldiers was requested to do another event in Granite Falls High School in the spring.
+So well, that in fact, Hope Soldiers was requested to do another event of the same kind in Granite Falls High School in the spring.
 Trent returned for the Granite Falls event, which brought in over 300 people.

 As time went on, Hope Soldiers grew.
 The mission to bring awareness, restore hope, and love people back to life has been carried out through community events, outreach, and mentoring.
 In 2015, the first person to ever receive help through Hope Soldiers, died from an overdose (R.I.P.
 Nicholas Vincent Mirante, May 14th, 1995 - February 16th, 2015).
 This was a devastating loss on many levels, and fueled the Hope Soldiers mission even more.